liuyangzhuan/ButterflyPACK/EXAMPLE/README.md

 ```

 ## C/C++ Interface
 Note that ButterflyPACK supports double and double-complex data types as two independent libraries.
 As such, all ButterflyPACK C++ interfaces are named with the prefix "x_". x=d for double precision and x=z for double complex precision.
-Take double precision for example, the caller needs to first define a class/object that can performs either matrix entry evaluation or matrix vector multiplication:
+Take double precision for example, the caller needs to first define a class/object that can perform either matrix entry evaluation or matrix vector multiplication:
 ```
 #include "dC_BPACK_wrapper.h"
 //provide a user-defined class consisting all data and metadata needed for this matrix entry evaluation and/or matvec